 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Chest X-rays help healthcare providers diagnose problems that cause symptoms in your heart or lungs.
+Chest X-rays help healthcare providers diagnose issues that cause symptoms in your heart or lungs.
 Some of these symptoms include:

 Your healthcare provider may also recommend a chest X-ray to diagnose or monitor certain health conditions, including:

 Your body’s tissues vary in thickness.
-When radiation passes through your body, each structure in your body allows a different amount of radiation to pass through.
+When radiation passes through your body, each structure allows a different amount of radiation to pass through.

 For example, your bones are very thick and don’t allow much radiation to pass through.
 Bones look white on an X-ray image.
 Your lungs, however, allow more radiation through.
 Your lungs look gray on an X-ray image.